 One needs to ask the all-important question:

-does Graham know about this type of apostasy?
-If not, shouldn't he know about
+Did Graham know about this type of apostasy?
+If not, shouldn't he have?
+And if he

-this?
-And if he does, why on earth does his organisation B.G.E.A not cut their links
+did, why on earth did his organisation B.G.E.A not cut their links with them?

 Most presidents couldn't speak highly enough

-of him, like George Bush Snr. who dubbed him 'America's Pastor.'
+of him, like George Bush Snr. who dubbed him 'America's Pastor.
+However,

-There can be no doubt that Graham has always
+There can be no doubt that Graham always had

-had the ear of his presidents (and he seems to have had his favourites) and they have
+the ear of his presidents (and he seems to have had his favourites), and they have

 always been on hand to help him and his family in return.